Scholarships and Grants

 New York University has established five scholarships in memory of the uniformed fire, police, and emergency workers who were killed in the September 11, 2001 tragedy at the World Trade Center to enable their dependent children to attend NYU.

-ELIGIBILITY: Students eligible for these scholarships are the dependents and spouses of uniformed members of the Fire Department of the City of New York (FDNY), the New York Police Department (NYPD), the Port Authority Police Department (PAPD), and other emergency response workers who died at the World Trade Center on September 11, 2001.
+Preferred consideration is given to the dependents and spouses of uniformed members of the Fire Department of the City of New York (FDNY), the New York Police Department (NYPD), the Port Authority Police Department (PAPD), and other emergency response workers who died at the World Trade Center on September 11, 2001.
 (The dependents of other victims of 9/11 are not eligible.)
-There is no New York State residency requirement.
+There is no New York State residency requirement, however most require students to be U.S. citizens or permanent residents.
 Students must apply and be admitted to a four-year undergraduate degree program at New York University under normal admission standards.

 Transfer students from other undergraduate programs are also eligible.